yashverma8111/Watch_Detection/README.md

-# Watch_Detection
+# Watch Detection Project

+## Overview

-This project is designed for real-time object detection using the YOLO (You Only Look Once) algorithm.
-The script utilizes the Ultralytics library, which is an extension of the popular YOLO framework, to perform object detection on live webcam footage.
+This project focuses on real-time watch detection using the YOLO (You Only Look Once) algorithm, implemented with the Ultralytics library.
+The detection model is trained on a custom dataset containing images of watches.

+## Project Structure

+The project directory structure is organized as follows:

+📁 custom_detection
+│
+├── configurations.yaml
+├── main.py
+├── detect.py
+│
+└── 📁 images
+├── 🖼️ Train Images
+└── 🖼️ Validation Images